C0mpy/java-design-patterns/Creational/Singleton/README.md

 # Singleton
 ## Creational Pattern
-- only one instance is created
+- Only one instance is created
-- guarantees control of a resource
+- Guarantees control of a resource
-- usually lazily loaded
+- Usually lazily loaded

 ## Examples:
 - Runtime Environment